HibbanHaroon/moneyup/README.md

 # Money Up Mobile App
-Money Up is a mobile app that serves as a community platform for entrepreneurs and small business owners to connect, share their experiences, create content, and network with like-minded individuals.
+Money Up is a mobile app that is being developed for a client which serves as a community platform for entrepreneurs and small business owners to connect, share their experiences, create content, and network with like-minded individuals.
 The app offers a range of features that allow users to showcase their